The Excel Small function returns the k'th smallest value from an array of numeric values.

 The array argument can be supplied to the function either directly, or as a reference to a range of cells containing numeric values.
 If values in the supplied range of cells are text values, these values are ignored.

-The following example shows the Excel Small function, used to retrieve the 1st, 2nd, 3rd, 4th and 5th smallest values from the set of values in cells A1-A5.
+The following spreadsheet shows the Excel Small function, used to retrieve the 1st, 2nd, 3rd, 4th and 5th smallest values from the set of values in cells A1-A5.

 Note that in the above example spreadsheet:

-Further information and examples of the Excel Small function are provided on the Microsoft Office website.
+Further details and examples of the Excel Small function are provided on the Microsoft Office website.

 If you get an error from the Excel Small Function, this is likely to be one of the following: